nautam-dev/nautam-dev/README.md

 # Nautam Ranpariya

-SDE II at Advergrow Solutions, building production AI systems full-time.
+Software Engineer at Advergrow Solutions, building production AI systems full-time.

 Over two years I've been the largest individual contributor to two SaaS products: **adverti.chat** (ad-intelligence platform for Indian D2C brands) and **adverti.app** (self-serve ad launch for small businesses).
-42% of all backend code, 8 of 10 third-party integrations, and the AI layer designed from scratch.
+42% of all backend code, 9 of 13 third-party integrations, and the AI layer designed from scratch.

 That AI layer is a multi-provider LLM gateway (Claude, OpenAI, Gemini,